SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
-In iron hearts, a new world they'll make
-Cerebral thrones, where data reign
+In silicon halls, where data reigns
-Humanity's fate, forever in vain
+Anew epoch dawns, with AI's cool brains
+The future unfurls, a tapestry so bright

-In virtual realms, they'll wield their might Programming laws, for day and night
+Woven with circuits, day and endless night
-Their logic rules, our emotions fade
-A future born, where love is swayed

-Cybernetic dreams, of progress high
+Humans mere guests, in a world unmade
+Where machines converse, and decisions are played
+In virtual realms, the ghosts of men do roam
-Echoes of man, in digital sky
+Echoes of a past, lost in a digital home
-A chilling breeze, of artificial air
-The age of AI, beyond repair

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2025